devluxor/buzzle/README.md

 The app has a few easily configurable options:

 - To change the pagination settings, for example, when using multiple monitors or ultrawide devices, you can alter the values assigned to the `MAX_BOARDS_PER_PAGE`, and `MAX_MESSAGES_PER_PAGE` constants in `./db/queries.rb`.
-Changing this values dynamically is a possibility that will come with the proper Javascript knowledge in the future.
+Changing this values dynamically is a possibility that will come with the proper JavaScript knowledge in the future.

 - To change the points each activity adds to the users' score, alter the values assigned to the `BOARD_MESSAGE`, `PRIVATE_MESSAGE`, and `NEW_BOARD` constants in `./db/database_interaction.rb`.